everpeace/faceted-values/README.md

 Haskell Implementation of Faceted Values
 ----
+_Faceted values_ can be a very strong primitive for _privacy sensitive values_.

-Inspired by Thomas H. Austin and Cormac Flanagan, ["Multiple Facets for Dynamic Information Flow."](http://users.soe.ucsc.edu/~cormac/papers/popl12b.pdf)
+This implementation is inspired by Thomas H. Austin and Cormac Flanagan, ["Multiple Facets for Dynamic Information Flow."](http://users.soe.ucsc.edu/~cormac/papers/popl12b.pdf)

 > A _faceted value_ is a triple consisting _principal_ k and two values V<sub>H</sub>, V<sub>L</sub>, which write as:
 >